SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Extra Experimental Results

 \subsection{Extra Experimental Results of Predator-Prey}

-In Figure \ref{fig:sqddpg_wqmix_pp}, we show the results of W-QMIX with the annealing steps as 50k to support that the poor performance of W-QMIX on Predator-Prey is owing to its poor robustness to the increased explorations.
+In Figure \ref{fig:sqddpg_wqmix_pp_b} and Figure \ref{fig:sqddpg_wqmix_pp_c}, we show the results of W-QMIX with the annealing steps as 50k to support that the poor performance of W-QMIX on Predator-Prey is due to its poor robustness to the increased explorations.